pavankumar0077/Jenkins-Zero-To-Hero/multi-stage-multi-agent/README.md

 Set up a multi stage jenkins pipeline where each stage is run on a unique agent.
 This is a very useful approach when you have multi language application or application that has conflicting dependencies.

+NOTE: Here also some thing happened like DOCKER CONTAINER CCREATED UP ON REQUEST AND DELETED WHEN EXECUTION IS DONE.